might-and-magic/mmarch/README.md

 mmarch compare <ARCHIVE_FILE_OR_FOLDER> <ARCHIVE_FILE_OR_FOLDER_2> nsis <SCRIPT_FILE> <DIFF_FOLDER_NAME>
 ```

 Generate a .nsi script file `SCRIPT_FILE` which can be compiled to a .exe patch installation file using [NSIS](https://nsis.sourceforge.io/).
-Diff files (same as with `fileonly` option) will be copied to a subfolder of `SCRIPT_FILE`'s folder, and the subfolder will be named with `DIFF_FOLDER_NAME` (it's a name, not a path).
+Diff files (same as with `filesonly` option) will be copied to a subfolder of `SCRIPT_FILE`'s folder, and the subfolder will be named with `DIFF_FOLDER_NAME` (it's a name, not a path).
 Read [§ NSIS-compiled patch installer](#nsis-compiled-patch-installer) for the following steps.

 ### `batch`